Approved: October 13, 2011

 and wish to seek promotion to Research Associate Professor, must demonstrate a record

-of excellent from the School's Tenure and Promotion Committee in their evaluation
+a rating of excellent from the School's Tenure and Promotion Committee in their evaluation

 of the activities listed in the local/regional section of the relevant Appendices.